-- It is important that you find out whether your client has a care plan in place regarding their preferences for how the issues surrounding advanced Parkinson's (as listed above) should be managed.
+- It's important that you find out whether your client has a care plan in place regarding their preferences for how the issues surrounding advanced Parkinson's (as listed above) should be managed.
 This should include legal documentation such as a Lasting Power of Attorney and an Advanced Decision (also known as an Advanced Directive or Advance Decision to Refuse Treatment and Living Will).
-This care plan should also include information about palliative care. - If your client does not have a care plan in place, you should help them gather this information as soon as possible.
-This should be in discussion with the person themselves, their carer and family members (if relevant).
+This care plan should also include information about palliative care. - If your client is worried that they may not be able to make decisions themselves, someone they trust can do this on their behalf with a Power of Attorney.
+There are different types of Power of Attorney, depending on where you live in the UK.
+Your client with Parkinson's can read more about end of life, including Power of Attorneys at parkinsons.org.uk/informationand-support/making-power-attorney. - If your client doesn't have a care plan in place, you should help them gather this information as soon as possible.
+This should be in discussion with the person themselves, their carer and family members (if relevant)